Nuitka/Nuitka-website/doc/posts/nuitka-release-0312.rst

 `"download now" </doc/download.html>`_.

-This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organisational area.
+This is to inform you about the new release of Nuitka many bug fixes, and substantial improvements especially in the organizational area.
 There is a new `User Manual <https://nuitka.net/doc/user-manual.html>`__ (`PDF <https://nuitka.net/doc/user-manual.pdf>`__), with much improved content, a ``sys.meta_path`` based import mechanism for ``--deep`` mode,